Piotrko64/pokeflex/README.md

 <br />

+## Game mechanics

+In order to win the game, you have to defeat all enemy pokemons.
+It is simple.

+### Example of pokemon

  Each pokemons have different stats which will be good depending on the situation.
-Even in fight you can look at guide.
+For example: SQUIRTLE has a lot hp and defense.
+If an enemy pokemon attacks your pokemon that has 0 defense points, the enemy pokemon activates a bonus depending on its type.
+Fortunately, SQUIRTLE is safe in this matter until it has 0 points of defense.
+Remember that the attacked pokemon always loses 1 defense point.
+The water type is an unusual type because when it attacks an opponent with no defense points, all your other pokemons get +1 hp.
+Remember that even in combat, you can consult the guide to see what the stats and picks do

 <p align="center"><img src="https://user-images.githubusercontent.com/77500425/170885787-6468bb1b-b4cc-4331-850e-26e813155078.png"/> <p>